FriendsOfSymfony/FOSElasticaBundle/README.md

 Here we created a "website" index, that uses our "default" client.

-Our index is now available as a service: `foq_elastica.index.website`
+Our index is now available as a service: `foq_elastica.index.website`.
+It is an instance of `Elastica_Index`.

 #### Declare a type